ZaidArman/ZaidArman/README.md

 **<img alt="Feedback" src="https://img.shields.io/badge/Ask%20me-anything-1abc9c.svg">**

-“I think it’s very important to have a feedback loop, where you’re constantly thinking about what you’ve done and how you could be doing it better.” <br> Elon Musk
+“I think it’s very important to have a feedback loop, where you are constantly thinking about what you’ve done and how you could be doing it better.” <br> Elon Musk

   </td>
   </tr>